MouadEttali/ComputerVision_DeepLearning/README.md

 ## 1 License plate detection :

-An introductory project to familiarize with computer vision and deep learning as well, using YOLO and darknet to detect and ocr car license plates.
+An introductory project to familiarize with computer vision and deep learning as well, using YOLO and darknet to detect and Tesseract to ocr Arabic car license plates.